VEuPathDB/conifer/Util/lib/conifer/docs/DevelopersGuide.md

 documentation](http://docs.ansible.com/ansible/latest/dev_guide/
 developing_plugins.html) for more information.

-- `tasks` - Ansible task files for the Gestalt role that direct the consumption of variables and deposition of website configuration files from templates.
+- `tasks` - Ansible task files for the Conifer role that direct the consumption of variables and deposition of website configuration files from templates.